 Oona's Yoga School was chosen by 2 million members of L(uxury)T(ravel)G(uide) to offer the best yoga holiday in Europe for 2018!

-Oona started teaching - Iyengar based - Hatha Yoga about 30 years ago, in her mothers yoga school in Amsterdam/The Netherlands.
+Oona started teaching - Iyengar based - Hatha Yoga 30 years ago, in her mothers yoga school in Amsterdam/The Netherlands.
 Together with her mother she started the first yoga holidays (now called retreats) on Paros and back then, she had to explain still the concept of yoga holiday/retreat.
-She started the very first yoga school on the island Paros in Greece around 1990.
+She started the very first yoga school on the Greek island Paros in 1990.
 Although she has a softer approach, you can feel the influences of B.K.S.
 Iyengar strongly in her classes.
 She broke her spine in a very bad car accident in 1998 and since then recovered herself extremely well with her yoga.
 In this proces she became expert by experience in managing back pain with yoga.
 (For more information about this, click on Interviews).

 Oona takes a soft approach to practicing yoga and likes to remain down to earth, focusing on the bodies movements and positions rather than chanting and worshipping.
 Oona specialises in back problems after yoga played an essential role in her recovery following a car accident.
 Therefor she believes in the healing power of yoga.
 She puts a particular empahisis on alignment of the spine.
 She focuses on the connection between the mind, the body and the breath; the three pilars of yoga.